-- The movement disorder neurologist evaluation will include assessment of symptoms, including non-motor features such as gastrointestinal and sleep problems.
+- The movement disorder neurologist evaluation includes assessment of symptoms, including non-motor features such as gastrointestinal and sleep problems.

 - Clinical Neuropsychology

-- The neuropsychologist will examine thinking skills such as attention, speed of thinking, visual and language skills, learning and memory, problem-solving, reasoning, and other brain and behavior functions including mood and quality of life.
+- The neuropsychologist examines thinking skills such as attention, speed of thinking, visual and language skills, learning and memory, problem-solving, reasoning, and other brain and behavior functions including mood and quality of life.

 - Physical Therapy

-- The physical therapist will evaluate conditioning, balance, coordination and motor skills.
+- The physical therapist evaluates conditioning, balance, coordination and motor skills.